 I see references to something called a context in your documentation.
 That’s not a SIP term!
 What is it?

+This is a term used in our legacy API.
 This is a term we created in order to group together related SIP transactions.
 For more information, we have an in-depth explanation in our documentation.